Do Metal Roofs Make Noise During the Rain?

-Acoustic panels are the specific type of panels engineered to absorb sound.
-They can be installed on the ceiling under the metal roof to dampen noise created by rain falling on it.
+Acoustic panels are specific types of panels engineered to absorb sound.
+They can be installed on the ceiling under the metal roof to dampen the noise created by rain falling on it.

 Acoustic panels are made of different materials including mineral wool, fiberglass or polyester batting, and open-cell foam among others.

 The best acoustic panels are those with the highest STC because they will be better at absorbing the sound of rain on a metal roof.